TREVOR "The Games Man"

 By the way, those islands you can see in the distance below are the British Virgin Islands... just as beautiful, I understand, but a different country.
 The slaves on St John would swim across at night after Britain made slavery illegal.
 The owners caught on and began patrolling the waters.
 And then the British caught on and began impounding their boats!

-This is a night-blooming epiphylum.
+This is a night-blooming epiphyllum.
 It has one of the most amazing blooms I've ever seen.
 First of all, it only blooms at night.
 Secondly, the blooms only last one night.
 Thirdly, blooms only happen on two-year-old leaves.
-And fourth, their scent is very, very strong... amazingly good, but very, very strong.
+And fourth, their scent is very, very strong... amazingly good, and very, very strong.
 Oh yes, and fifth, they are stunningly beautiful!

 My mother gave me this plant after having it for 8 years without a blossom.
 Another 8 years went by and she gave me a how to take care of houseplant book for my birthday in March.
 So I did what the book said: moved nearly all my plants around for optimum light, put little notes on each one about how much to water it and how often, and fertilized the ones that like that sort of thing.
 All my plants were suddenly noticeably happier.

-The next August, we got home from two weeks of camp in Maine around 9:00 p.m. and were greeted at the door by an overwhelming, wonderful aroma that filled the entire house.
+In August the following year, we got home from two weeks of camp in Maine around 9:00 p.m. and were greeted at the door by an overwhelming, wonderful aroma that filled the entire house.
 I walked into our living room where the smell was even stronger, turned on the light, and there were nineteen (19!!!!!!!!!!!!!!!!!!!) blossoms open all at once!
-Absolutely stunning.
-It's bloomed every year since.
-Not that many all at once, but usually 5 or 6 at a time opening over a period of a few days.
+It was absolutely stunning.
+It's bloomed ever since.
+Not that many all at once, but 1-3 at a time opening over a period of a few days once or twice a year.
 What a wonder!

 This is Myrrh's cousin Anna just a few days after her birth in March of 1979.
 Shhhh.

 Now there's a 60's Christmas card!
-This was 1968.
-That's me on the left in the front row.
+That's my family.
+That's me seated on the left in the front row.

 So when Pop turned 80 in 2001, my siblings and I planned a big house party for him at his house.
 He was all adamant about we couldn't have a party at their house.
 His first excuse was that the septic system couldn't handle it.
 So we ordered a PortaPotty.
 Then he said we couldn't have all those people in the house.
 So we ordered two big tents.
 Then he said we just plain couldn't do it.
 We said, Too bad, we're having a party for you and you're going to like it.
 He said he wouldn't go; he'd stay in the house the whole time.